Projeto-Mouse/Main/README.md

 ### 🛡️ Project Nature, Reserved Rights and Financial Support
 <details> <summary>🇺🇸 English (United States)</summary>

-Although the source code for this game project is Open Source, the creative content, presented ideas, design, and underlying intellectual property are not in the public domain.
+Although the source code for this game project is Source-Avaliable, the creative content, presented ideas, design, and underlying intellectual property are not in the public domain.
 All rights to the creative and intellectual content are strictly reserved for the project owners and the development team.
 It is not permitted to copy the ideas, concepts, or use them for profitable or commercial purposes without express authorization.
+Link to the license we use (Human Readable Deed): https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en

 Support and Funding: